davidsainty/optiboot/README.md

 carefully.

+#### Are there any limits on the number of Zigbee nodes in the network? ####

+There are no known limits.
+I currently have eight active XBee devices on the same Zigbee network, meshed over some fairly complicated terrain, with a mix of router and endpoint devices, and can update the firmware successfully and reliably across the network.

 #### Can this bootloader be used without any XBee devices? ####

 Yes it can.
 In two ways, in fact: